-Fall River County and its principal city, Hot Springs, had the highest percentage of residents with disabilities at 22.9% and 24.0%, respectively.
-Sturgis ranked third-highest among South Dakota cities with a disability rate of 16.3%.
+Fall River County and its principal city, Hot Springs, had the highest percentage of residents with disabilities at 21.5% and 25.6%, respectively.
+Sturgis ranked sixth-highest among South Dakota cities with a disability rate of 17.0%.

 Both Hot Springs and Sturgis are home to Veterans Affairs hospitals.
 The South Dakota State Veterans Home is located in Hot Springs as well.
 These facilities attract many military veterans seeking healthcare and other services, which increases the number of disabled persons in the region relative to the rest of the state.
-As a result the Black Hills region's average disability rate of 14.6% was higher than the overall state rate of 12.2% from 2011-2015.
+As a result the Black Hills region's average disability rate of 15.9% (Pennington, Lawrence, Custer, Fall River, and Meade Counties) was higher than the overall state rate of 11.6% in 2017.